MILESAGO - Stage Shows 1964-75

 REFERENCES / LINKS

-Judas (Jon English) and the chorus in full flight, Capitol Theatre, 1972.
+Judas (Jon English) in full flight with the chorus, Capitol Theatre, 1972.

 Photo courtesy of Mark Ellison.